 - There is no motion detection shutter triggering.

 - There is no sound metering/VU/Volume/Peak meter in camera.

 - You can't record audio files (I think this feature is on the D3/D4/D5, however).

 - The only image recording options available are JPG, TIFF, or NEF.
 The only video formats available are .AVI.

 - Nikon has limited the frames per second.
 The camera is capable taking 8fps without an external battery pack, but in order to enable 8fps properly, the camera has to detect that there is a battery grip attached.
-The only reason why they did this was to make you buy their $200 MD-D10 battery grip.

 - You can't write your own programs for the camera because the firmware is not open source.
 The majority of these problems (almost all of them) would be solvable if it was!

 - You cannot view non-Nikon content in camera on the LCD screen.
 All images and videos must be taken by a Nikon camera in order to be played back in camera.